List of Rocky characters: Tommy Gunn

-Tommy "The Machine" Gunn (played by Tommy Morrison) is a supporting character and the antagonist in Rocky V. Originally from Oklahoma, Gunn travels to South Philadelphia to seek training from former world heavyweight champion Rocky.
+Tommy "The Machine" Gunn is a supporting character and the antagonist in Rocky V. Originally from Oklahoma, Gunn travels to South Philadelphia to seek training from former world heavyweight champion Rocky.
 Despite having a very short temper, he is accepted by Rocky as a protege.
 Gunn progressively advances in the ranks in the boxing world, at the cost of Rocky's relationship with his son Robert.
 Because he has no formal agreement with Rocky, Gunn is easily lured in by George Washington Duke's money.
 He eventually defeats Union Cane for the World Heavyweight Championship, but is not accepted by the fans or the press, who do not consider him as a true champion without a worthy opponent.
 He also loses respect when, after his title win, he publicly thanks Duke and not Rocky for his success and stardom.
 Duke convinces him to challenge Rocky, but the fight ends up on the street with Gunn on the losing end.
 After Rocky left him on the ground, he was escorted away by two police officers and arrested.

 Mason "The Line" Dixon

-Mason "The Line" Dixon (played by Antonio Tarver) is the undisputed World Heavyweight Champion in Rocky Balboa.
+Mason "The Line" Dixon is the undisputed World Heavyweight Champion in Rocky Balboa.
 His reign is unpopular due to a lack of formidable competition, until ESPN airs a computer simulation of a dream match of him losing to Rocky; this brings enough attention for Dixon's promoters to stage a real version of the match in Las Vegas, with a portion of the proceeds going to charity.
 Despite predictions of Rocky being knocked out early, the match goes the entire distance of 10 rounds.
 During the second round, Dixon injures his left hand after punching Rocky in the hip; Rocky takes full advantage of this injury throughout the duration of the fight.
 Dixon eventually wins by a narrow split decision, thus he retains his undefeated streak.

 Bianca Creed

-Bianca Taylor Creed (played by Tessa Thompson) is a singer, music producer, and wife of Donnie Creed.
+Bianca Taylor Creed is a singer, music producer, and wife of Donnie Creed.
 She wears hearing aids due to progressive hearing loss.
 Bianca first meets Donnie when he confronts her over her loud music in her apartment on his first night in Philadelphia.
 A few nights later, after discovering Bianca performing a concert at a night club, Donnie asks her out and they develop a relationship.
 This relationship is strained when Donnie is jailed for punching a musician for calling him "Baby Creed", but they reconcile shortly after they discover that Rocky has been diagnosed with non-Hodgkin lymphoma.

 In Creed II, Bianca's music career kicks off with a recording contract, but shortly after Donnie proposes to her, she discovers that she is pregnant.
 Bianca gives birth to a baby girl named Amara, but it is discovered that Amara is born deaf due to Bianca's progressive degenerative hearing disorder being hereditary.